MesTechSync/meschain-sync-enterprise/Akademisyen/HATA.md

     387 |         }
 ERROR in src/security/SecurityManager.tsx:594:24
 TS2345: Argument of type '{ id: any; username: any; }' is not assignable to parameter of type 'SetStateAction<null>'.
-  Object literal may only specify known properties, and 'id' does not exist in type '(prevState: null) => null'.
+  Object literal may only specify kwn properties, and 'id' does not exist in type '(prevState: null) => null'.
     592 |       setToken(newToken);
     593 |       setIsAuthenticated(true);
   > 594 |       setCurrentUser({ id: userId, username: credentials.username });